 Molly is a playwright/ songwriter whose work has been developed/ produced in NYC (Public Theater, Playwrights Horizons, Rattlestick Playwrights Theater, Women’s Project, NYTW, New Georges, 54 Below) and nationally (American Repertory Theater, Montana Rep, Salvage Vanguard, Trinity Rep, Kitchen Dog, City Theater, Perishable Theater, etc.).
+She is an Artistic Director and founder of the production company RealTime Interventions and a longtime musician/ songwriter.
 Her work and articles about her work can be seen in American Theater Magazine, The Dramatist, Dramatics Magazine, Kenyon Review, Play: A Journal, Indie Theater Now, Clarkson Potter Press, Heinemann Press, and various local and national news sources, including the New York Times.

 Commissions include NYU/ Tisch MFA Acting Program, New Georges, Montclair University, Kenyon College, Pace University and The Drilling Company.
 Honors and awards include Brown University’s Weston Prize, Women’s International Theater Festival, Princess Grace Award (finalist), O'Neill National Playwrights Conference (2-time finalist), ATL Heidemann Award (2-time finalist), PONY award (finalist), nominations for the New York Innovative Theater Awards, the Pittsburgh Mayor's Award for Public Art, the Cherry Lane Mentor Project (twice) and the Kesselring Fellowship, and selection for two New Works Initiatives with director Rachel Chavkin (Natasha, Pierre and the Great Comet of 1812; 2019 Tony winner for Hadestown) and composer Orion Johnstone.